neojxuan/PhishIntention/README.md

 plt.show()
 ```

-Or run in terminal to test a list of sites, copy run.py to your local machine and run
+Or run in the terminal to test a list of sites, copy run.py to your local machine and run
 ```
 python run.py --folder <folder you want to test e.g. phishintention/datasets/test_sites> --results <where you want to save the results e.g. test.txt> --no_repeat
 ```

 <!--## Use it as a repository
-First install the requirements
+First, install the requirements
 Then, run
 ```
 pip install -r requirements.txt